DylanEsguerra/Geerts_2022_PBPK_QSP_SBML/README.md

 ## Contributing

-We welcome contributions to improve model accuracy and expand functionality.
+We welcome contributions from those familiar with this model to improve model accuracy and expand functionality.
 Please see our documentation for detailed information about the model structure and validation status.